-If you are traveling in a group, try and get everyone’s input and have something in there for everyone.
-It’s going to be a long ride, and it would be best if you had some fun music to go with the journey.
+If you are traveling in a group, try to get everyone’s input and have something there for everyone.
+It will be a long ride, and it would be best if you had some fun music to go with the journey.
 The music makes the trip so much better.
 Sitting in comfortable silence is nice, but you will likely remember the wild fun you had while driving.

 Everyone gets their pick of music.
 However, it would be wise to plan this rather than give someone a chance.
-Music is personal, and sometimes people freeze up when you ask them what they like.
+Music is personal; sometimes, people freeze up when you ask what they like.

 Plan it out, give everyone a chance and enjoy the drive ahead.
 Some good old American Rock always sets the pace considering it’s a trip within the country.

-We have some of the best tips for planning a road trip within the U.S. We covered everything from managing your meals to picking the music for the drive ahead.
-Of course, it would be best to choose the right people for this experience.
+There you have some of the best tips for planning a road trip within the U.S. We covered everything from managing your meals to picking the music for the drive ahead.
+Of course, choosing the right people for this experience would be best.
 You usually do this once in a lifetime, so make sure you are around people you care about and jam with.
 Traveling with randoms can be a major buzzkill.

 With that said, we hope you take the step to put things into practice and commit to the road trip.
 Now is the time to seize the opportunity as travel restrictions are lifting.